fusepoolP3/p3-platform-reference-implementation/README.md

 ## Running the docker compose

-From the directory where you found this README file:
+Change into the directory corresponsing to the backend you woul like to use, e.g:

+    cd marmotta

+From there run:

     docker-compose up